smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## GPS

-The GPS module is a [PA1010D from Adafruit.](https://www.adafruit.com/product/4415) That module is a PCB with some through-hole solder pads, a voltage regulator, a backup battery, two LEDS, and a [CDTop CD-PA1010D module.](https://cdn-learn.adafruit.com/assets/assets/000/084/295/original/CD_PA1010D_Datasheet_v.03.pdf?1573833002)
+The GPS module (center of the PCB) is a [PA1010D from Adafruit.](https://www.adafruit.com/product/4415) That module is a PCB with some through-hole solder pads, a voltage regulator, a backup battery, two LEDS, and a [CDTop CD-PA1010D module.](https://cdn-learn.adafruit.com/assets/assets/000/084/295/original/CD_PA1010D_Datasheet_v.03.pdf?1573833002)
 The CDTop module contains a [MediaTek MT3333.](https://labs.mediatek.com/en/chipset/MT3333) The [command reference is here.](https://cdn-shop.adafruit.com/datasheets/PMTK_A11.pdf)

-The GPS module (center of the PCB) continuously sends NMEA sentences out the second serial port at the rate of 1Hz.
+The GPS continuously sends NMEA sentences out the second serial port at the rate of 1Hz.
 This can be used to set the computer's time or get position information for APRS.
 The tiny antenna works pretty well inside my house.
 I didn't change any of the GPS module's configuration parameters.